learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

-Just as expected.
-100 equally spaced numbers starting from 0 to a 1000.
+Just as expected: 100 equally spaced numbers starting from 0 to a 1000.

-After preparing the the data, we can use matplotlib's `plot()` function to create the plot with our data, `legend()` to add context information to the plot, and finally `show()` functions to output the plot .
+After preparing the data, we can use `matplotlib`'s `plot()` function to create the plot with our data, `legend()` to add context information to the plot, and finally `show()` function to output the plot.

 In jupyter notebooks, you can use `%matplotlib` magic with `inline` to show plots inside the notebook or `qt` for external/interactive plots. `inline` is recommended for most needs.
 There is also a `% matplotlib notebook` magic, which we'll see shortly.